 Passport

-Dual citizenship with Malta offers more than a second passport—it’s a statement of success and global mobility.
+Dual citizenship with Malta (the European Union) offers more than a second passport - it’s a statement of success and global mobility.
 Elevate your lifestyle with exclusive business opportunities, European banking, world-class healthcare, and premium education for your family.

-Malta's citizenship program represents a strategic investment in your legacy, ensuring your family's access to European privileges for generations to come.
+European citizenship represents a strategic investment in your legacy, ensuring your family's access to privileges for generations to come.

 Malta citizenship offers full European Union benefits, including Schengen borderless travel and a United States visa waiver.
 This means visa-free travel to more than 180 countries in the world, including the USA, Canada, Middle East, Africa, Asia, and most countries in North, Central and South America.